nfredmond/DOT-Dashboard/docs/PROJECT_MANAGEMENT_INTEGRATION.md

 - Updates the central context with new projects
 - Supports environmental documentation and funding data entry

-### 5. DirectLeafletMap Component
+### 5. DirectMapbox GL JSMap Component

 **Location**: `src/app/project-mapping-wrapper/page.tsx`

 The map implementation that:

-- Displays project data using Leaflet mapping library
+- Displays project data using Mapbox GL JS mapping library
 - Responds to project events through the MapBridge
 - Renders different geometry types (points, lines, polygons)
 - Updates when projects are added, modified, or removed